 Accounts receivable consist of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty, and staff, the majority of each residing in the State of Illinois.
-Accounts receivable also include amounts due from the federal government, state and local governments, or private sources, in connection with the reimbursement of allowable expenditures made pursuant to the University's grants and contracts.
+Accounts receivable also include finance charges for student account balances not paid in a timely manner, as well as amounts due from the federal government, state and local governments, or private sources, in connection with the reimbursement of allowable expenditures made pursuant to the University's grants and contracts.
 Accounts receivable are recorded net of estimated uncollectible amounts.